-- 5.13 As a consequence there has been an increased need to identify and implement opportunities for collaborative working. - 5.14 Monitoring the occupancy of premises in town centres and protected employment areas is now done by staff in Economic Development.
+- 5.7 As a consequence there has been an increased need to identify and implement opportunities for collaborative working. - 5.8 Monitoring the occupancy of premises in town centres and protected employment areas is now done in cooperation with staff in Economic Development.
 The increased utilisation of staff from other Council departments and partner organisations will continue to play a key role in policy development and monitoring going forward (Table 5.3).